 The Ketogenic Diet (also known as “Keto Diet” or “Very Low Carbohydrate Ketogenic Diet”) revolves around the body entering into a metabolic state known as ketosis.
 Getting your body into this state requires knowledge of what your body actually needs in terms of calories, carbohydrates, fats, and protein but largely works off drastically reducing carbohydrate intake and moderately limiting protein intake.
 We will talk more about this in another post about understanding your macros.
 In this state, your body does a few things differently.
-The main things to focus on relates to the utilization of fat (both the fat in your body and the fats that you consume as food) and the resulting production of ketone bodies.
+The main things to focus on relate to the utilization of fat (both the fat in your body and the fats that you consume as food) and the resulting production of ketone bodies.

-Ketones as a source of energy
+Ketones as a Source of Energy

 Macros: Fat, Protein & Carbohydrates

-Treating Disease with the ketogenic diet
+Treating Disease with the Ketogenic Diet

 The Ketogenic diet has been utilized in a number of different countries around the world for a number of different reasons.
-In the United States, much of the medical/dietary research on this diet revolves around its use for patients with seizure disorders because of its predilection for reducing seizure activity in the brain.
-However, with the increasing incidents of diabetes, obesity, heart disease, and other chronic diseases in the Unites States and around the world, more research is being done on this diet and its applications for multiple chronic diseases – obesity and diabetes being among the most studied.
+In the United States, much of the medical/dietary research on this diet revolves around its use for patients with seizure disorders (epilepsy) because of its predilection for reducing seizure activity in the brain.
+However, with the increasing incidents of type 2 diabetes, obesity, heart disease, and other chronic diseases in the Unites States and around the world, more research is being done on this diet and its applications for multiple chronic diseases and risk factors – obesity and diabetes being among the most studied.
 It is important to know that not all people react to things the same and that this way of eating is no exception to that rule.
-Factors such as age, gender, family and personal medical history, and genetics can influence your body’s response to eating the specific macronutrients to keep your body in ketosis, and should be discussed with your medical provider or with a medical provider that knows your health history and has an understanding of the ketogenic diet.
+Factors such as age, gender, family and personal medical history, and genetics can influence your body’s response to eating the specific macronutrients to keep your body in ketosis, and should be discussed with your medical provider or with a medical provider or dietitian that knows your health history and has an understanding of the ketogenic diet.

-What can I eat on a ketogenic diet?
+What Can I Eat on a Ketogenic Diet?

 Even though meat is generally 0 carbs, it has calories and protein (both of which needs to be tracked and consumed to meet your specific macros).
-Consuming too much protein will put you at a disadvantage as you will not have the room calorie wise for additional macros and micro nutrients to make this a well-balanced Ketogenic Diet in addition to negatively impacting your state of ketosis.
+Consuming too much protein will put you at a disadvantage as you will not have the room calorie wise for additional macros and micro nutrients to make this a well-balanced Ketogenic Diet plan in addition to negatively impacting your state of ketosis.
 While in a future post we will discuss this more in depth, the basic idea is that when you are consuming too much protein your body will initiate gluconeogenesis in which your liver turns protein (amino acids) into fuel for the body.
 If your body is doing this, it will hinder your ability to get into ketosis and, in some cases, may cause weight gain.
-This is typical of those that start the ketogenic diet and are mistakenly eating a low carb diet that is high protein instead of a very low carbohydrate-moderately low protein-high fat diet, which is what the ketogenic diet truly is.
-Knowing what your actual protein intake requirement is and sticking to it is vital for your health and the success of your ketogenic lifestyle.
-Those that exercise vigorously, lift weights, or routinely run long distances require more calories from protein then those that live a sedentary lifestyle.
+This is typical of those that start the ketogenic diet and are mistakenly eating a low carb diet that is high protein instead of a very low carbohydrate-moderately low protein, high fat diet, which is what the ketogenic diet truly is.
+Knowing what your actual moderate protein intake requirement is and sticking to it is vital for your health and the success of your ketogenic lifestyle.
+Those that exercise vigorously, lift weights, or routinely run long distances require more calories from protein than those that live a sedentary lifestyle.
 Make sure whichever macros calculator you decide to use takes into account your activity level so you can get the most out of your diet and get into and stay in ketosis.

-Keto: A healthy way to eat and live!
+Keto: A Healthy Way to Eat and Live!